 New laws on moving live fish

-We intend to introduce new laws which will make it easier to move live fish around our rivers and inland water bodies.
+We have introduced new laws which make it easier to move live fish around our rivers and inland water bodies.
 This should make trading easier for some fish farms.

 Non-native species of fish